-- j) represent the church and its interests by providing instruction to legal counsel, consulting with the church's trustees and doing all other things on behalf of the church as may be reasonably required from time to time in connection with claims against the church under civil law; - k) as the chief administrative officer of the Assembly: - i. keep an accurate roll of Assembly; - ii. receive, examine, record and report to the Assembly all documents, papers or communications addressed to it; - iii. prepare the White Book; - iv. attend all sittings of the Assembly; - v. keep a correct record of all proceedings of the Assembly; - vi. oversee, after each sitting of the Assembly, the preparation of the minutes for publication; - vii. distribute: - 1. official information concerning the business of the Assembly to all who require it; - 2. the decisions of the Assembly to the assemblies, presbyteries, committees, sessions, boards and congregations concerned; - viii. make available to the press, radio and television, appropriate information concerning the church; - ix. make such statutory declarations and affidavits as may from time to time be required by law; - l) review: - all presbytery records annually with the assistance of the clerks of presbyteries if required, and furnish to clerks a statement on the records submitted, indicating any omissions, irregularities and recommendations inscribed on the records themselves; and keep a permanent record of all comments on material matters inscribed in the records inspected; - ii. all records of Assembly committees, boards and councils responsible directly to the Assembly annually and furnish to conveners or chairs a statement on the records submitted, indicating any omissions, irregularities and recommendations inscribed on the records themselves; and keep a permanent record of all comments on material matters inscribed in the records inspected; - m) report to the Assembly: - i. on the state of the church records with any recommendations; - ii. on the administration and adequacy of the Gifts, Benefits and Hospitality Policy; - n) inform the Registrar of Births, Deaths and Marriages of those to be registered under the Marriage Act as marriage celebrants and any changes to their status in accord with rule 4.55; - o) provide training for: - presbytery clerks and committee representatives, annually, in all relevant matters of the Code, and in meeting procedures in order to expedite the business of presbyteries and committees in an efficient and responsible manner; - ii. candidates and students in church polity as required.
+- all presbytery records annually with the assistance of the clerks of presbyteries if required, and furnish to clerks a statement on the records submitted, indicating any omissions, irregularities and recommendations inscribed on the records themselves; and keep a permanent record of all comments on material matters inscribed in the records inspected; - all records of Assembly committees, boards and councils responsible directly to the Assembly annually and furnish to conveners or chairs a statement on the records submitted, indicating any omissions, irregularities and recommendations inscribed on the records themselves; and keep a permanent record of all comments on material matters inscribed in the records inspected; - m) report to the Assembly: - i. on the state of the church records with any recommendations; - ii. on the administration and adequacy of the Gifts, Benefits and Hospitality Policy; - n) inform the Registrar of Births, Deaths and Marriages of those to be registered under the Marriage Act as marriage celebrants and any changes to their status in accord with rule 4.55; - o) provide training for: - i. presbytery clerks and committee representatives, annually, in all relevant matters of the Code, and in meeting procedures in order to expedite the business of presbyteries and committees in an efficient and responsible manner; - ii. candidates and students in church polity as required.